Foreign investors buy UK firms at fastest pace since 2007

 Inbound M&A activity in Britain had been falling since 2007, data from the Office for National Statistics showed, partly due to the pound's recovery against the euro since 2009.

-This year's increase has been driven by 73 small and mid-sized acquisitions by U.S. buyers, such as drinks can maker Ball Corp's $8.6 billion move for rival Rexam and a $2.8 billion bid by Verisk Analytics for energy consultancy Wood Mackenzie.
+This year's increase has been driven by 73 small and mid-sized acquisitions by U.S. buyers, such as drinks can maker Ball Corp's (BLL.N) $8.6 billion move for rival Rexam REX.L and a $2.8 billion bid by Verisk Analytics (VRSK.O) for energy consultancy Wood Mackenzie.

-These deals have more than offset a drying up of last year's stream of large bids which were partly motivated by lower corporate tax rates in Britain than in the United States, such as Pfizer's abandoned attempt to buy fellow pharmaceutical group AstraZeneca.
+These deals have more than offset a drying up of last year's stream of large bids which were partly motivated by lower corporate tax rates in Britain than in the United States, such as Pfizer's (PFE.N) abandoned attempt to buy fellow pharmaceutical group AstraZeneca (AZN.L).

 Such bids have been curbed by a tightening of U.S. tax rules and worries about possible fiscal changes in Britain after the elections.